 Hypoglycemia is a common problem associated with diabetes treatment and the limiting factor in the management of all types of diabetes mellitus.
-Whereas people with type 1 diabetes (T1DM) are more likely than those with type 2 diabetes (T2DM) to experience a hypoglycemic episode, the absolute number of hypoglycemic episodes per year in people with T2DM is of a greater magnitude, for the simple reason that there are 20 times more people with T2DM .
+Whereas people with type 1 diabetes are more likely than those with type 2 diabetes to experience a hypoglycemic episode, the absolute number of hypoglycemic episodes per year in people with type 2 diabetes is of a greater magnitude, for the simple reason that there are 20 times more people with type 2 diabetes .
 Importantly, hypoglycemia can be a hidden barrier to getting your patients to goal.
 Here I will explore why it is so important to include the assessment and management of hypoglycemia as part of your diabetes management plan.

 Defining hypoglycemia in diabetes

 Although hypoglycemia has variable definitions, the American Diabetes Association (ADA) and the Endocrine Society have developed a consensus definition of hypoglycemia (Table 1) .

 Table 1.
 American Diabetes Association/Endocrine Society classification of hypoglycemia .